Ultralak/first-game/README.md

 this is the link to the tutorial i used for the game: https://www.youtube.com/watch?v=LOhfqjmasi0&t=4104s
 to any aspiring game dev out there, Hi and nice to meet you
 Happy Hacking ╰(*°▽°*)╯

+Update 0.5

+ made the level more vertically challenging
+ added fun new magical items to the game

+Bugs

+ fixed a bug that caused enemies to be stuck on certain terrain​